UCOR cleanup at DOE Oak Ridge Reservation

 Project:

-When UCOR became the cleanup contractor in 2011, crews were faced with challenging, high hazard work as most of the buildings were dilapidated and contaminated.
-Some areas still contained classified materials.
-UCOR’s unique dispose-as-you-go approach has kept projects moving more rapidly by immediately disposing of the demolition waste.
+When UCOR began cleanup activities in Oak Ridge in 2011, crews were faced with challenging, high hazard work as most of the buildings were dilapidated and contaminated.
+UCOR’s unique dispose-as-you-go approach kept projects moving more rapidly by immediately disposing of the demolition waste.

 UCOR’s successful work on the Oak Ridge Reservation has been highlighted by an exceptional safety record.
-UCOR has achieved DOE Voluntary Protection Program Star status, a designation only given to the safety sites in the DOE Complex.
-UCOR has also won the VPP Star of Excellence Award three years in a row and was named one of America’s safest companies by EHS Today magazine.
+UCOR has achieved DOE Voluntary Protection Program Star status, a designation only given to the safest sites in the DOE Complex.
+UCOR has also won multiple VPP Star of Excellence Awards and was named one of America’s safest companies by EHS Today magazine.

 Facebook